Tochukz/ExpressJS/Pro-Express/README.md

 * _connect-timeout_ sets a timeout.
 Recommended for `slow routes` only.
 Not recommended as a `top-level` middleware.
 If the request timeout a 503 (service unavailable) will be sent to the client.
 * _errorhandler_  to be used only on development environment.
 For production add a custom error handler.
 A custom error handler is NOT a middleware.
 * _method-override_ provides support for client that does not support some HTTP methods(e.g PUT, DELETE, OPTIONS) such a browser.
-* _response-time_ adds `X-Response-Time` header to the HTTP responses with the value to time taken to response in ms.
+* _response-time_ adds `X-Response-Time` header to the HTTP responses with the value of time taken to response in ms.
 * _serve-favicon_ serves favicons
 * _serve-index_ lists files in a directory, require `serve-static`(`express.static`) to display the file when user clicks on it.
 * _vhost_ can control two or more domains and map them to different `app`s based on the domain.